Summer Worship Schedule Begins

 Through September 9

 8:00 Traditional Worship, Service Indoors

 Summer is here and so is our summer worship schedule!
 The combined 9:30 and 11 am worship services offer one contemporary service at 9:30 am led by the band in the outdoor worship space.
 Bring a blanket, a lawn chair or sit on one of the permanent benches as we gather under the summer sky for song, prayer, and praise.
 The 8 am traditional worship service continues to meet indoors.

 in the Church Library

 HOPE: Hands Offering Prayerful Encouragement.
 HOPE is a Christian support group for family and friends of those living with mental illness.
 You are not alone.
 Your struggles are real.
 And yet there is HOPE.
 Lord of Life is reaching out to all whose loved ones have encountered mental illness.
-This newly formed group will begin meeting on March 13.
 This is a safe place.
 Come.
 Receive the compassion and support of others who are walking the same path.